mepatterson/api-benchmarks/README.md

 * Ruby 2.0.0-p0
 * Benchmarking using ApacheBench v2.3
 * Rails is on 4.0.0 and is set to run in multithreaded mode by default now, so no changes needed from stock Rails 4 configuration.
+(I added a Rails 3.2.13 benchmark also, just as a reference to see how much Rails 4 performance has improved in cases like this one)

 Benchmark request: `ab -n 1000 -c 20 http://lvh.me:9000/v1/items/random`
 (with the appropriate port and without the `v1` in the case of the Rails apps)